scoconno/scoconno.github.io/self/causation/notes.md

 This principle is easy.
 It simply says that if some **physical** event has a cause, it has some (sufficient) **physical** cause.
 So, if the glass breaking at 10am has a cause, the glass breaking has a sufficient physical cause at 10am.
 Again, if the water boiling at 2pm has a cause at 2pm, the water boiling has a physical cause at 2pm.
 Finally, if my leg moving at 9am has a cause, my leg moving has a sufficient physical cause at 9am.
 It follows from this principle that even if a mental state causes some physical state, there must also be a sufficient physical cause of that physical state, e.g., if my choice causes my body to move, there must also be a sufficient physical cause of body moving such as neurons firing, etc.

-Our second principles is called the causal exclusion principle:
+Our second principle is called the causal exclusion principle:

 Causal Exclusion Principle:
-: No event has two or more distinct sufficient causes unless it is a genuine case of overdetermination.
+: No event has two or more distinct sufficient causes, all occurring at the same time, unless it is a genuine case of overdetermination.

 Causal overdetermination would occur if some event had more than one independently sufficient cause.
 This is best illustrated with an example.
 Consider execution by firing squad.
 Suppose that multiple bullets hit the prisoner at the same time.

 ![alt text](bullets.png)

 Which bullet killed the prisoner?
 It's not an easy question to answer.
 The prisoner being killed is an event.
 Call it e2.
 This event is caused by some other event, e1.
-What is that event?
+What is e1?
 Each shooter is an expert.
 Any of them alone could hit the target.
 If only the left most shooter was there, his shot would have killed the prisoner.
 This suggests that e1 is the shot fired from the left most shooter.
 But the right most shooter too is an expert shot.
 If only he had shot, his shot would have killed the prisoner too.
 This suggests that e1 is the shot fired from the right most shooter.
 The same goes for each of our shooters in the picture.
 Each of their shots is sufficient by themselves for bringing about e2.
 So, each is a good candidate for e1, the sufficient cause of e2.

 Above we stated that each event has only one sufficient cause.
 So e2 must have only one event as its cause.
 Of course, it can be true that e2 has only event as its cause and still be true that something else could have sufficed.
 For instance, Socrates died from drinking hemlock.
 The hemlock was the one cause of his death.
 While this was sufficient for the effect, something else could have played this role if things had gone differently, e.g., the poisoner used arsenic instead.
-Similarly, our prisoner was killed by only one sufficient cause, but our diagram suggests that there were 5 independently sufficient causes!
+The picture depicted above is different.
+It does not describe a situation where, say, if things had gone differently, the executioner would have used a noose rather than a bullet.
+It is not a cause where there might have been a different sufficient cause.
+Our diagram suggests that there were 5 independently sufficient causes at the very same time!
 That is, it seems that each bullet independently killed the prisoner.
-This, of course, seems counterintuitive.
+This is counterintuitive.
 Presumably, it is only one bullet that caused the death.
 Overdetermination would occur if there were more than one sufficient cause.
 Overdetermination does not seem possible.

 So, here is our argument against mental causation. 'm' is a mental event like wanting to scratch your head. 'p' is a physical event like your hand scratching your head. 'c' stands for some other physical event.